hterminasyan/sfsf-extension/prerequisites/README.md

 ## Summary

 Congratulations!
 You have succesfully created your personal SAP BTP trial account!
-Yo